murkl/arch-os/docs/CONTRIBUTING.md

 **Note:** _CI installs the same packages and runs the same commands in an Arch container.
 No second definition of green._

+**Note:** _The runtime is kept under the version it is - `.oak/oak-X.Y.Z` - so raising `OAK_VERSION` names a file that is not there and the next build fetches it.
+Every build then asks the binary what it is before using it: a runtime older than the pin refuses the modules at boot, and an image that does that is only found by booting it._

 ### Where a Change belongs

 **Note:** _What Arch OS puts on a disk and why: **[➜ Reference](REFERENCE.md)**._